-Migraine headaches are a fairly common, but often debilitating, condition which is estimated to affect nearly a billion people worldwide.
-Migraines are most commonly described as extremely intense headaches, accompanied by severe pain on one side of the head.
+Migraine headaches are a fairly common but often debilitating condition that is estimated to affect millions of people worldwide.
+Migraines are most commonly described as extremely intense headaches that start as a dull ache that increases in intensity into a throbbing, pounding pain that is often accompanied by fatigue, dizziness, and nausea.
 However, according to most experts, these symptoms must occur at least five times before they can be considered a migraine.
-As such, migraines are a persistent condition which can vary significantly in frequency and severity.

 Ultimately while developing true chronic migraines is unlikely for the vast majority of people, even low-frequency episodic migraines can often drastically alter your quality of life.
 That’s why understanding and exploring all your treatment options is such an important step.